MartinatorTime/vaultwarden/README.md

    - DATABASE (URL of the database)
    - FLY_API_TOKEN
    - FLY_APP (Fly.io App name)
+   - USERNAME (Your Github username for backups to releases)
    - PASS (a passphrase used to encrypt and decrypt backup files)
    - PUSH_INSTALLATION_ID (for more information, refer to the Vaultwarden repository)
    - PUSH_INSTALLATION_KEY